 DHCD’s standard loan conditions are detailed in the commitment letter.
 Sponsors should also review and understand DHCD’s eligible cost, draw, and requisition requirements, particularly those affecting the initial draw.
 Staff is available to meet and review the eligible costs and draw and requisition procedures.
 Copies of the Guide to Draw Procedures, the Guide to Project Development Costs, and the Cost Certification Guide also are available in the Multifamily Library on the DHCD website.

-Initial draw requests must be submitted to DHCD at least fifteen (15) business days prior to initial closing.
+Initial draw requests must be submitted to DHCD at least thirty (30) business days prior to initial closing.
+Upon approval of the initial draw and no less than ten (10) business days before closing, the project budget will be finalized and DHCD will allow no further changes to the closing budget.

 Accepting DHCD’s form closing documents without modification expedites the closing process.

 Construction or Rehabilitation Period

 Construction or rehabilitation of projects normally commences once initial closing is complete.
 Prior to the start of construction or rehabilitation, sponsors and their general contractor must participate in a pre-construction conference with the Multifamily Housing construction staff and Finance Manager responsible for the project.
 The purpose of the meeting is to fully review all construction period procedures, such as inspections by DHCD staff, draw requisition and disbursement procedures, and change order procedures and requirements.
 All other project lenders should be present at this meeting to ensure a smooth inspection and draw process.